Calculating Safety Stock for Better Inventory Management

 - Strained supplier and other B2B relationships

 Your customers will find someone else to meet their demand if you can’t—whether your competition is down the street or online.
-To keep your customers happy and operations running smoothly, a safety stock formula is vital.
-Not only will determining precise safety stock requirements increase your business’s efficiency, but it will also lead to higher service levels and increased revenue
+To keep your customers happy and operations running at a normal level, a safety stock formula is vital.
+Not only will determining precise safety stock requirements increase your business’s efficiency, but it will also lead to higher customer service satisfaction levels and increased revenue.

 Using a standard safety stock formula isn’t always suitable for every industry, which is why there are several iterations to choose from.
 Here are several of the most popular so you can choose the method that best suits your operation.

 Basic Safety Stock Method